Twoos123/TriviaGame/README.md

-# Fullstack React App Trivia Game
+# Frontend React App Trivia Game

 Welcome to my Trivia Game!
 This project, developed from September 2023 to November 2023, is a dynamic and engaging trivia game built with React and backed by a Node server.